In the guide

 Anyone who lets furnished accommodation as a business activity - including letting agents, estate agents and private landlords - needs to be aware of the safety requirements; see 'Goods in rented accommodation'.

-The Tenant Fees Act 2019 prohibits letting agents from requiring tenants, and those connected with them, to make certain types of prohibited payments, to enter specified contracts or to make loans in connection with tenancies of housing in England; see 'Property agents'.
+The Tenant Fees Act 2019 prohibits letting agents from requiring tenants, and those connected with them, to make certain types of prohibited payments, to enter specified contracts or to make loans in connection with tenancies of housing in England; see 'Landlords, letting agents and property management'.